-3.26 Some renewable technology development may, given their locational requirements be sited on open land, close to bridleways, national trails, footpaths, and recreational routes.
+3.26 Some renewable technology development may, given their locational requirements be sited on open land, close to bridleways, national trails, footpaths, recreational routes and land with public access.
 This is particularly the case for free standing wind turbines either in isolation or as part of a wind farm.
-Regard must be had to the impact of the development upon the users of affected paths or recreational routes and how, if at all users experience will change.
+Regard must be had to the impact of the development upon the users of affected paths or recreational routes and land with public access and how, if at all users experience will change.
 In assessing such impacts regard should be had to the numbers, size, scale, and siting of the development.
 Early consultation with national bodies such as Natural England and the British Horse Society is recommended.
+The Council's adopted Statement of Community Involvement outlines the bodies that will be consulted, as appropriate.